SOUNDARYA-GS/Banking_Analytics_Excel_PowerBi_Sql_Tableau/README.md

 ---

+---

 ## 🧹 Data Preparation & SQL

-**MySQL** was used for all key computations and transformations after merging multiple raw Excel datasets.
+MySQL was used for all key computations and transformations after merging multiple raw Excel datasets.

+---

 ## ❓ Key Insights & Findings